skoczen/polytester/README.md

 ```

+# Releases

+#### 1.0.1 - Jan 27, 2015

+- Bugfix on --parallel.

+#### 1.0 - Jan 27, 2015 - "Rick James"

+- all RDD features in, we're using polytester in production.

+#### 0.1.3 - Jan 22, 2015

+- Everything but `--ci`, `--failfast`, and a couple parsers is in.

+#### 0.1.2 - Jan 21, 2015

+- works on python 3.
+First stable release!

+#### 0.1.1 - Jan 21, 2015

+- fixes inclusion of wsgiref, which breaks python 3 due to a print.

+#### 0.1 - Jan 21, 2015

+- Initial release.
+Basic functionality works, only Django parser is in.
+Very much RDD.

 # Into the Future

 As with all the open-source projects I run, I leave the future pretty open to what the people who use the project request, and the PRs that are sent.

 But here's a short list of things that are rolling around in my head as future features:

+- Test coverage.
+Yes, I appreciate the irony.
 - Better parsing of test outputs, to just list failed test file names and line numbers or other fancy niceties.
 - xUnit output
 - `--failfast`, for super-quick iteration.